dongq845/ba-worldcup/README.md

     ├── package-lock.json   # Records the exact version of each backend dependency.
     ├── package.json        # Lists the backend dependencies and scripts.
     ├── server.js           # The main entry point for the Express server.
-    ├── waifus.json         # The source of truth for all character data, used to populate the database.
+    ├── students.json         # The source of truth for all character data, used to populate the database.
     │
     ├── db/                 # Contains database-related modules.
     │   └── index.js        # Handles database connection and initialization.
     ├── controllers/        # Contains the business logic for API routes.
-    │   ├── waifusController.js # Logic for waifu and ranking routes.
+    │   ├── studentsController.js # Logic for student and ranking routes.
     │   └── submissionsController.js # Logic for submission routes.
     └── routes/             # Defines the API routes.
-        ├── waifus.js     # Routes for waifus and rankings.
+        ├── students.js     # Routes for students and rankings.
         └── submissions.js # Routes for submissions.
 ```